Home » Addiction » Behavioral » Internet

 Key symptoms of internet addiction tolerance include:

-2. Diminished Satisfaction: The same amount of online time no longer provides the same level of satisfaction, leading to longer sessions or more intense engagement.
+• Diminished Satisfaction: The same amount of online time no longer provides the same satisfaction.
+This lack of satisfaction leads to longer sessions or more intense engagement.

-3. Desire for More Rewards: As noted by Király et al. (2018), gamers increasingly desire in-game items, status, or story progress, and develop higher standards of play.
+• Desire for More Rewards: Gamers increasingly desire in-game items, status, or story progress.
+They also develop higher standards of play.

 How Does Internet Addiction Impact Mental Health?